 Just because someone asks you do something doesn’t mean it’s actually necessary.
 Or if it is, it might not need to get done right then.
 We live in such a culture of immediacy – we expect something to be done right away, no matter what the ask is.
 But that’s not feasible.
 When you’ve already got a full load of work, you have to prioritize, which can be difficult.

 Ultimately, it all comes down to your goals.
-What’s going to help you reach your goals?
+Professional boundaries aren't just here to keep you from burning out, they're here to help your dreams come true.
 If the task or request isn’t going to help you get where you want to be, it’s probably not important.
 Or, if it might contribute to the big picture, but it’s not a huge factor, it doesn’t need to be done right away.

 3. Manage Your Time

 Managing your time goes hand-in-hand with prioritizing: Prioritizing your tasks at work so you’re focusing on the big bucket things first.
-But also prioritizing your time away from work, which plays into both professional and personal boundaries.
+But also prioritizing your time away from work, which plays into both personal and professional boundaries.
 (Check out our Lab Notes featuring Jess's tips for auditing your life so you can start to prioritize your time here.)

 Because of our culture of immediacy and because technology makes it so easy to stay connected all the time, you might see your professional and personal lives intersecting because there’s no off switch, especially when it comes to running a business.